Averno (universe): Bittersummer

 Bittersummer was released by Broadway Records on June 4, 2021.
 It includes music by Annalise Emerick and the Brother Brothers and a book written by Morgan Smith.
 The cast includes Janeen Garcia, Jasmine Aurora Thomas, Rachael Chau, Richard Eyler, and Emma Freeman.
 "It is, at its core, a story about growing up queer in the South," said Smith.

-Other Averno media
+Other Media

 Live from Averno

 Live From Averno is a true crime-style podcast hosted by Quinn (Jamie Frazier) and Will (Morgan Smith), two college students at A New School.
 The first episode was released on October 27, 2019.
 The seventh and most recent episode was released on November 27, 2020.

 Dreamweaver

 Dreamweaver is a graphic novel by Raquel M. Varela and Morgan Smith.
-The first chapter was released in December 2019, and the rest is not yet available.
+The first chapter was released in December 2019, and the rest is not available.
 It tells the story of Scarlett, a young girl who grew up in an abusive home and was rescued by the Shadowmothers to come live in the forest.